Nunn-Lab/Publication-coral-resilience/README.md

 metaGO_volcano: This folder contains code and files necessary to recreate Figure 2C-D

+symbiont_clade: This folder contains code and files necessary to recreate Supplemental Figure 1B

 viralproteome: This folder contains code and files necessary to perform viral t-test

 volcanos: This folder contains code and files necessary to recreate Figure 2A-B